oracle/weblogic-remote-console/frontend/system-tests/README.md

 -From console-backend/frontend directory,
 ./node_modules/.bin/mocha -g <suiteName_test> weblogic welcome1 http://localhost:7001 system-tests/index.js
 ```
-To run a single test case, use 'To run a single test suite steps above and [mocha test syntax](https://github.com/mochajs)'

 The headless option is configured in admin.js file at statement: `browserName='chrome-headless' or browserName='firefox-headless'`
 To view test run on the browser, uncomment statement `browserName=chrome`